markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 * We created **feature branches** to allow versions of the codebase to coexist, letting team members to work in isolation and ship features more quickly.
 This allows for parallel development that increases the team's productivity and accountability, essential metrics for any enterprise.
 * We introduced the **README.md** file which is a high level introduction to your project repo facilitating quick reads by potential employers of your project's technical skill.
 * We used Git operations to update the remote repo and local repos with `pull`, `push`, `fetch`, `branch`, `checkout`, and `merge`.
 A solid understanding of these operations to perform a proper Git workflow is crucial to collaborating on projects and is a key metric for employer-ready students.
 * We introduced the **Gitflow** model which emphasizes isolation of the production environment except for specific version updates of features from the `release` branch.
-This is a widely used and real world example of Git workflow that demonstrates the effective uses of Git to managea software development team.
+This is a widely used and real world example of Git workflow that demonstrates the effective uses of Git to manage a software development team.

-## I believe I was originally supposed to create the feature/flexbox issue, but didnt' do so because I created two issues for the HTML content.
+## I believe I was originally supposed to create the feature/flexbox issue, but didn't do so because I created two issues for the HTML content.
 Now not sure if this makes sense for the learning flow of this lesson.
 Now let's use this workflow process and apply it to the rest of this project and build a mobile responsive website in the next lesson.